Chewy Butterfinger Cookies with crispy edges are packed with sticky, sweet Butterfinger pieces and chocolate and peanut butter flavor.

 Do I Have to Use Butterfingers?

 Nope!
-This recipe is great with basically any candy.
-I personally prefer chocolate, but you could even use some fruity candies in there.
+This recipe is great with Butterfingers because the flaky center of the candy bar gets melty and gooey and yummy when baked, but it will work with basically any candy.
+I personally prefer chocolate, but you could even use some fruity candies in there if that's your jam.

 It's a great way to use up leftover candy from Halloween.
 Just make sure the candies are chopped so that they're bite-sized, and you have about 1.5 cups.
 Try some of these favorites: